 Increased the wholesale acquisition cost of a generic drug that costs at least $10 per pricing unit by more than 20% per pricing unit; or

-Introduced a new prescription drug for distribution in this State when the wholesale acquisition cost is greater than the amount that would cause the drug to be considered a specialty drug under the Medicare Part D program (hereinafter “new drug”).22 M.R.S. § (1)(F)
+Introduced a new prescription drug for distribution in this State when the wholesale acquisition cost is greater than the amount that would cause the drug to be considered a specialty drug under the Medicare Part D program (hereinafter “new drug”).
+For the purposes of this paragraph, “Medicare Part D” has the same meaning as in 22 M.R.S. § 254-D(1)(F).

-Note: As of reporting year 2022, the MHDO will be posting a list of these NDCs and the manufacturers will no longer have to make such notifications to MHDO.
-PL 2021, c.
-305, Sections 4 & 5

-Submission of Pricing Component Data by Reporting Entities.

-The NDCs for which pricing component data may be required under this section may include any NDCs in the following categories:

-those related to manufacturer notifications, as required under Section 2(B); Note: As of reporting year 2022, the MHDO will be posting a list of these NDC’s and the manufacturers will no longer have to make such notifications to the MHDO.
-PL 2021, c.
-305, Sections 4 & 5.
+Disclosures by manufacturers, wholesale drug distributors and pharmacy benefits managers.
+The following disclosures apply to manufacturers, wholesale drug distributors and pharmacy benefits managers.

+On or before February 15th of each year, the MHDO shall produce and post on its publicly accessible website a list of drug product families for which it intends to request pricing component data from manufacturers, wholesale drug distributors and pharmacy benefits managers.
+The MHDO will base its inclusion of drug product families on any information the MHDO determines is relevant to providing greater consumer awareness of the factors contributing to the cost of prescription drugs in the State, and the MHDO will consider drug product families of prescription drugs:

+Included in the public notice of substantial drug price change or introduction under subsection 2(C); and ;

-prescription drugs for which the MHDO is required to produce an annual report pursuant to 22 M.R.S.
-Chapter 1683 Sec 8712(5); specifically: the 25 costliest Drugs (determined by the total amount spent in the State); the 25 Most Frequently Prescribed Drugs in the State; the 25 Drugs with the Highest Year-Over-Year Cost Increases (determined by the total amount spent in the State); and
+For which the MHDO is required to produce an annual report pursuant to 22 M.R.S. § 8712(5), including, but not limited to, the 25 costliest drugs (determined by the total amount spent in the State), the 25 most frequently prescribed drugs in the State, and the 25 drugs with the highest year-over-year cost increases (determined by the total amount spent in the State).

-prescription drugs included in the same drug product family as an NDC included in sub-sections C(1)(a) and C(1)(b).

-On or before February 15th of each year, the MHDO will produce and post on its publicly accessible website a list of drug product families for which it intends to request pricing component data from reporting entities.

-Not sooner than 30 days after publicly posting the list of drug product families pursuant to sub-section C(2), the MHDO will notify, via e-mail:
+Not sooner than 30 days after publicly posting the list of drug product families pursuant to subsection C(1), the MHDO will notify, via e-mail:

 manufacturers that are required to report pricing component data as detailed in section 2(J)(1);